11 Predictive modelling and machine learning

 1. Fit a linear model to the data (using the model formula y ~ .).
 What happens?

 2. Fit a lasso model to this data.
 Does it select the correct variables?
-What if you repeat the simulation several times, or change the values of n and p?
+What if you repeat the simulation several times, or if you change the values of n and p?

 (Click here to go to the solution.)